-Typically reaction forces are either as follows: a pinned and a fixed reaction force together (1 reaction force + 2 reaction forces = 3 restraints) or a fixed beam (2 reaction forces and 1 moment = 3 restraints).
+Typically, reaction forces are either as follows: a roller and a pinned reaction force together (1 reaction force + 2 reaction forces = 3 restraints) or a fixed beam (2 reaction forces and 1 moment = 3 restraints).

 The information shown here is to model 2d situations.
-We don't get into 3d problems in this statics course, needless to say, there are more reaction forces and moments involved in 3-dimensions instead of 2 dimensions.
+We don't get into 3d problems in this statics course, needless to say, there are more reaction forces and moments involved in 3-dimentsions instead of 2 dimensions.
 The following section provides a second explanation on reactions & supports: